aslamhossain43/Java-8-Advance/README.md

 1. Consumer - accept(T t) - foreach - no return
 2. Predicate - test(T t) - filter - return boolean
-3. Supplier - get() - empty check for list and provide static data Stream api: It is used to process list of objects. map(): takes stream and return another transform stream.[a,b,c] > [A,B,C] used for one-to-one mapping flarMap(): takes stream of stream and return another stream.[[1,2],[3,4]] > [1,2,3,4]
+3. Supplier - get() - empty check for list and provide static data
+4. Stream api: It is used to process list of objects.
+5. map(): takes stream and return another transform stream.[a,b,c] > [A,B,C] used for one-to-one mapping
+6. flatMap(): takes stream of stream and return another stream.[[1,2],[3,4]] > [1,2,3,4]

 Concrete vs instance method:
-Concreate method: not abstract
+1. Concreate method: not abstract
-Instance method: not static
+2. Instance method: not static

 Optional<> is recommended to use in getter to avoid null.

 Reduce: aggregating data like a+b,a-b

-BiFunction: Real time use for BiFunction is with map.replaceAll(BiFunction).
+1. BiFunction: Real time use for BiFunction is with map.replaceAll(BiFunction).
-BiCunsumer: Real time use for BiCunsumer is map.forEach(BiCunsumer).
+2. BiCunsumer: Real time use for BiCunsumer is map.forEach(BiCunsumer).
-BiPredicate: To compare and get boolean
+3. BiPredicate: To compare and get boolean

 CompleteAbleFeature:It is used for asynchronous programming in java.
 It is used for background task without blocking main thread.